Angelovici-Lab/BioTools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-BioTools is a repository that has many scripts which can be utilized to solve biological problems.
+BioTools is a repository that has many tools and scripts which can be utilized to solve biological problems.

 ## Installation